instructor-ai/instructor/docs/blog/posts/announcing-gemini-tool-calling-support.md

   - ivanleomk
 ---

-# Announcing Gemini and VertexAI Tool Calling Support
+# Instructor Now Supports Structured Outputs with Gemini and Vertex AI

 We're excited to announce that `instructor` now supports structured outputs using tool calling for both the Gemini SDK and the VertexAI SDK.